Edson T. Cady

-Edson T. Cady, along with Emory C. Ferguson, co-founded Cadyville in 1860 to take advantage of a military road Congress planned that never materialized.
-Cadyville later became known as Snohomish, Washington.
+Edson T. Cady was an early European-American settler in the Pacific Northwest.
+Along with Emory C. Ferguson, he co-founded the town of Cadyville, Washington in 1860 to take advantage of a military road Congress planned that never materialized.
+Cadyville was renamed to Snohomish in 1871.

-E.T.
 Cady sailed from New York on the Nautilus on February 22, 1849, headed for California.
-According to the 1862 Census of Snohomish County, taken by Sheriff Salem A. Woods, Cady was 34 years old and a native of Utica, New York.
+According to the 1862 Census of Snohomish County, Cady was 34 years old and a native of Utica, New York.
+The 1862 census listed his name as "E.F.
+Cady".

-Cady Creek and Cady Pass, located in the Henry M. Jackson Wilderness, were named after the 1860 E.F.
-Cady exploring party.
+Cady Creek and Cady Pass, located in the Henry M. Jackson Wilderness, were named after the 1860 Cady exploring party.
 The party was attempting to locate a railroad route over the North Cascades.